grahamammal/professional-website/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---

-Hello!
-I'm a junior at [Macalester College](https://www.macalester.edu/) studying for an applied math and statistics and a computer science double major.
-Recently I've been working on a project to connect statistics students with community organizations to add context and meaning to projects that we do, and having fun meeting highland cows while studying abroad at the [University of St. Andrews](https://www.st-andrews.ac.uk/) in Scotland.
-Last summer I did research on clustering categorical longitudinal data with one of my professors, [Brianna Heggeseth](https://sites.google.com/macalester.edu/bcheggeseth).
+I'm a junior at [Macalester College](https://www.macalester.edu/) studying for an applied math and statistics major.
+This summer, I'm working with the University of Virginia, Arlington in their Data Science for the Public Good Young Scholars Program.
+I'm working with government and academia to solve social problems using data science techniques.
+Last summer I did research on clustering categorical longitudinal data with one ,of my professors, [Brianna Heggeseth](https://sites.google.com/macalester.edu/bcheggeseth).

-When I'm not studying I love to cook!
-If you ever meet me make sure ask me to make you something!
-I may not be a great cook but at least I'm an enthusiastic one!